 - Insects: Aphids may become a problem in the thick leaves and slugs and snails will hide out and feed, if the soil is damp.

-- Diseases: Powdery mildew, other fungal leaf spotting diseases, and bacterial leaf spot.
+- Diseases: Powdery mildew, other fungal leaf spot diseases, and bacterial leaf spot.

 - Acanthus balcanicus var. hungaricus Hungarian Bear's Breech - The most widely adaptable species.
 It blooms later and is less susceptible to late frosts.